WJAZ (Chicago): "Wave piracy" legal dispute (1926)

 Despite E. F. McDonald's initial expression of satisfaction with a broadcast schedule of just two hours per week, he soon began demanding expanded hours after partnering with the Chicago Herald for additional programming, and Zenith's general counsel, Irving Herriott, later testified that "At no time was it the intention to be satisfied with two hours a week."
 The United States at this time had an informal agreement with Canada that six designated AM band frequencies would be used exclusively by Canadian stations.
 In early January 1926, McDonald directed WJAZ to move from its 930 kHz assignment to 910 kHz, one of the restricted Canadian frequencies, and begin expanded hours of operation.
 The U.S. government accused WJAZ of "pirating" the Canadian frequency and ordered the station to return to 930 kHz, while threatening legal action if it did not comply.
 However, McDonald was defiant, countering that "...Zenith Radio Corporation intends to litigate in every possible way the questions involved".
 On February 5, 1926, WJAZ broadcast the operetta "The Pirate", and publicity photographs of engineering staff dressed as "wave pirates" were distributed to newspapers and magazines.

 On January 20, the federal suit United States versus Zenith Radio Corporation and E. F. McDonald was filed in Chicago.
 McDonald expected a narrow ruling in his favor, claiming that only a small number of stations, including WJAZ, held the "Class D Developmental" licenses that were free from normal restrictions.
 However, some earlier legal challenges had raised doubts about the extent that the Department of Commerce, under the provisions of the Radio Act of 1912, could restrict licenses and designate transmitting frequencies, and the actual outcome was sweeping.
 On April 16, 1926, Judge James H. Wilkerson's ruling was announced, which stated that under the 1912 Act the Commerce Department in fact could not limit the number of broadcasting licenses issued, or designate station frequencies.
 The U.S. government reviewed whether to appeal this decision, but Acting Attorney General William Donovan sided with the original decision.

 The immediate result of the court case was a large increase in the number of stations, reaching over 730 by the time the Radio Act of 1927 was passed in February 1927 to restore government control.
 This act formed the Federal Radio Commission (FRC), which was tasked with undoing the disruption which the WJAZ case had triggered.
-On May 3, 1927 the first of numerous reassignments shifted WJAZ away from the Canadian frequency to 760 kHz, and this was followed the next month by a move 1140 kHz.
+On May 3, 1927 the first of numerous reassignments shifted WJAZ away from the Canadian frequency to 760 kHz, and this was followed the next month by a move to 1140 kHz.
 On November 11, 1928, implementation of the FRC's General Order 40 resulted in a major reorganization of the AM broadcasting band.
 WJAZ was reassigned to 1480 kHz, and required to divide hours on this frequency with two other Illinois stations: WHT in Deerfield, and WORD in Batavia.